ishratarshad/InterPrep/README.md

 ### 1. Select Criteria
 Choose your criteria for problem difficulty and algorithm types to get a curated question

-### 2. Practice Interview
+### 2. Practice Interview Problem
 - Write your solution in the integrated code editor
-- Record your verbal explanation answering a follow-up question
+- Record your verbal explanation answering the evaluation criteria
-- Audio is automatically transcribed using Whisper AI
+- Audio is automatically transcribed using faster-whisper (an optimized Whisper ASR tool)

 ### 3. Get Feedback
 Receive AI-generated evaluation on: